Ketziel/peeper/README.md

 $('#animal-farm').peeper();
  ```

  This will display the first three elements (Elephant, Lion & bear), whilst hiding the others.
-An <a> tag will be inserted at the bottom with the text 'More' - this opens/closes the collapsible view.
+An `<a>` tag will be inserted at the bottom with the text 'More' - this opens/closes the collapsible view.

- Instead of <ul>'s and <li>'s, you can use divs for your list.
+ Instead of `<ul>` and `<li>`, you can use divs for your list.

   ```html
 <div id="very-important-super-duper-offers-list">